Questions and Answers

 Who is chosen for the yearbook staff?

-I never picked up my yearbook.
+I never picked up my yearbook(s).
 Where do I go to pick it up?

 - Yearbooks from previous years are kept in the yearbook classroom.
-Please e-mail "> email@example.com and your book will be sent to the office and available for pick-up within two school days.
+Please e-mail email@example.com and your book will be sent to the office and available for pick-up within two school days.
+Yearbooks left for more than four years will be donated back to the school for re-sale.

-Why were senior pictures taken on campus instead of using outside photographers?
+Why are senior pictures taken on campus instead of using outside photographers?

-- To ensure consistency of photographs, we were forced to go to one photographer for the class.
+- To ensure consistency of photographs, we use one photographer for the class.
 In the past, by allowing students to use a variety of photographers, many of the photos did not adhere to the standards set and it caused multiple problems and delays in printing.

 Why is the yearbook so expensive?